-India Corporate Governance Principles
+China and Hong Kong Corporate Governance Principles

-Our expectations are set out in more detail in our 2022 India Corporate Governance Principles, which are enclosed.
-We would like to highlight the following expectations for India-listed companies in 2022:
+Our expectations are set out in more detail in our 2022 China and Hong Kong Corporate Governance Principles, which are enclosed.
+We would like to highlight the following expectations for China and Hong Kong listed companies in 2022:

 - Climate change: Earlier this year, the international business of Federated Hermes signed up to the Net Zero Asset Managers initiative (NZAM).
-This initiative now has the support of 220 signatory managers with \$57 trillion of assets under management1 (55% of global AUM).
+This initiative now has the support of 220 signatory managers with \$57 trillion of assets under management (55% of global AUM).
 Signatories to NZAM have committed to "implement a stewardship and engagement strategy, with a clear escalation and voting policy, that is consistent with [the] ambition for all assets under management to achieve net zero emissions by 2050 or sooner."
 In 2022, we will continue to hold the chair or other responsible directors accountable through our voting recommendations where we believe companies' actions are materially misaligned with the goals of the Paris Agreement, where company disclosures or responsiveness are insufficient.
-We assess companies using a range of frameworks and benchmarks, including the Transition Pathway Initiative (TPI)2, the Climate Action 100 + benchmark3, Forest 5004 and others.
-In principle, we support the emergence of so-called 'Vote on Transition' or 'Say on Climate' resolutions and will support those plans aligned to the goals of the Paris Agreement, as indicated by short, medium and long-term science-based greenhouse gas reduction targets and a clear and credible strategy to achieve these. - Diversity, equity and inclusion: Many companies continue to fall short of reflecting the diversity of society on their boards, in senior management and throughout the workforce.
-We strongly advocate for boards of diverse composition, in its broadest sense, and for the execution of meaningful workforce-level diversity, equity and inclusion strategies.
-In 2022, we will continue our policy to recommend voting against resolutions at companies that we judge to be making insufficient progress on diversity.
-We expect at least 20%
+We assess companies using a range of frameworks and benchmarks, including the Transition Pathway Initiative (TPI), 2 the Climate Action 100+ benchmark, 3 Forest 5004 and others.
+In principle, we support the emergence of so-called 'Vote on Transition' or 'Say on Climate' resolutions and will support those plans aligned to the goals of the Paris Agreement, as indicated by short, medium and long-term science-based greenhouse gas reduction targets and a clear and credible strategy to achieve these. - Board and shareholder engagement: Investors must act as responsible stewards and promote long-term value through constructive engagement with companies and their directors.
+Our experience has shown that dialogue between companies and committed, long-term investors on strategy, finance, risk management and material environmental, social and governance (ESG) issues can improve the governance, performance and value of companies.
+Developing relationships of trust with long-term shareholders can be invaluable